 Competitors may infringe the patents we have applied for.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 If we initiate legal proceedings against a third party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product or product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are common, and there are numerous grounds upon which a third party can assert invalidity or unenforceability of a patent.
 In an infringement proceeding, a court may decide that a patent of ours is not valid or is unenforceable or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review, inter partes review (IPR), and equivalent proceedings in foreign jurisdictions (e.g., opposition proceedings).
 Such proceedings could result in revocation of or amendment to our patents in such a way that they no longer cover our product candidates.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we, our patent coursel, and the patent examiner were unaware during prosecution.
+With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we, our patent counsel, and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly, could put our patent applications at license rights to it from the prevailing party.
+An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly, could put our patent applications at

+Interference proceedings provoked by third parties or brought by us may be necessary to determine the priority of inventions with respect to our patent applications.
+An unfavorable outcome could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
 Our business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms.
 Our defense of litigation or interference proceedings may fail and, even if successful, may result in substantial costs and distract our management and other employees.
 We may not be able to prevent misappropriation of our intellectual property rights, particularly in countries where the laws may not protect those rights as fully as in the United States.